 And yet – recent elections in all three countries reveal new fault lines in the old two-party systems dominated by a liberal-conservative bloc and a social democrat-labourist bloc, and between the economic prospects and ideological outlook of inner city, outer urban and country people.

 In the US and UK, this has led to a radical break with the neoliberal economic policies championed by the very same countries in the 1980s.
 In place of free trade and (more) open borders, the Trump administration promises to ‘build a wall’ against Latino migrants and Chinese products.
 In the UK, the Conservatives, once champions of British membership of the European Union, has changed its mind, and the political divide between ‘remainers’ and ‘leavers’ is as bitter as that between Conservatives and Labor.

-In Part 2, we ask why those countries broke with the liberal economic order, and who supports the main advocates of aggressive nationalism in each country.
+In Part 2, we ask why those two countries broke with the liberal economic order, and who supports the main advocates of aggressive nationalism in each country.

 In future blogs, we’ll move from politics to economics to examine neoliberalism (what it is and where it came from), recount the shift to neoliberal policies in Australia; and then move on to political philosophy (the contest between conservatism, liberalism and social democracy); to assess what might replace the 30 year neoliberal consensus that has prevailed in many, but not all, western nations.

 Here we are at the White House in the mid 1980s, with the political founders of the neoliberal order that privileged ‘free markets’ over government regulation and services.* In the West, the post-war economic and political system was unravelling.
 In the East, the Soviet Union was about to unravel too, and China had set off down the capitalist road.
 Dominant in their own countries, these two led the West down a new path where ‘government isn’t the solution, it’s the problem’ and ‘there is no such thing as society, only individual men and women’.
 It was a new dawn: morning in America.